eslavnov/llm-stream-tts/README.md

 ## Installation

 1. Clone the repo, navigate to the folder with the code.
-2. Run the setup script with `./setup.sh` for Unix-based systems (make sure to run `chmod +x setup.sh` first) or `start.bat` for Windows).
+2. Run the setup script with `./setup.sh` for Unix-based systems (make sure to run `chmod +x setup.sh` first) or `start.bat` for Windows.
 It will create a virtual environment and install the required dependencies.
 3. Edit `configuration.json` and add your OpenAI API key ([get it here](https://platform.openai.com/settings/organization/api-keys)).
 This is the only required parameter, but there are additional optional settings you can further configure - see below!

 ## Configuration